 The provider’s online security protection is equal to any provider on this list thanks to its use of government-level encryption, kill switch protection, and DNS/IPv6 leak prevention.
 Plus, the provider’s Double VPN option routes your connection through two servers for additional encryption and anonymity.
 Malware and ad blocking are also available.

-NordVPN directly supports multiple platforms, with apps available for the Windows, macOS, iOS, Android, Amazon Fire, Linux and Android TV device platforms.
+NordVPN directly supports multiple platforms, with apps available for the Windows, macOS (with native M1 Mac compatibility), iOS, Android, Chromebook, Amazon Fire, Linux and Android TV device platforms.

-Extensions are available for the Chrome and Firefox browsers.
+Extensions are available for the Chrome, Edge and Firefox browsers.
 The provider offers compatibility with numerous router makes and models.
-Up to 6 devices can connect simultaneously on one username.
+Up to six devices can connect simultaneously on one username.